• About

 December 12, 2025

-Archaeologists have also sought to understand life in Britain before and during Roman rule, and they have discovered large differences in health between rural and urban communities.
+Archaeologists have sought to understand life in Britain before and during Roman rule, and they have discovered large differences in health between rural and urban communities.
 A recent examination of human remains from southern and central Britain shows that the Roman occupation brought long-term health challenges, but these problems were largely limited to crowded towns founded under Roman influence.
 Outside the cities, many earlier traditions persisted, and overall well-being appears to have changed far less.

 Roman urbanism was harmful to public health, new study confirms